 The department seeks to help students consider the beliefs and lifestyles of those of either a religious or a humanist persuasion.
 Whilst it is certainly not our mandate to convert or persuade, we do seek to nurture and support those pupils who feel strongly committed to a faith.

-The department offers Full Course GCSE (as a full option); the department follows AQA Religious Studies Christianity and Islam.
-We also offer A Level Religious Studies: we follow the Eduqas course, Ethics, Philosophy of Religion and Islam.
+The department offers an opted Full Course GCSE following AQA Religious Studies, studying Christianity and Islam.
+We also offer A Level Religious Studies: we follow the Eduqas course studying Ethics, Philosophy of Religion and Islam.

 The department broadly follows the Cheshire LEA Agreed Syllabus, which takes into consideration the recommendations of the Non-Statutory Framework.
 All Schemes of Work are reviewed on an annual basis, to ensure that units of work reflect current interests and concerns in different religious communities.
 In line with national agreements, the department also considers humanist and scientific viewpoints when discussing philosophical issues.
-Pupils study aspects of the six world religions: Buddhism, Christianity, Hinduism, Judaism, Islam and Sikhism.
+Students study aspects of the six world religions spread over three years: Buddhism, Christianity, Hinduism, Judaism, Islam and Sikhism.
 There is a strong focus on creative thinking, and pupils are encouraged to consider a variety of media when giving their responses.